-Varnas has created over 40 drama and opera productions.
-His style was formed by memorable and often eccentric interpretations of works by Federico Garcia Lorca, Pedro Calderon de la Barca and Albert Camus.
-The Baroque style is probably closest to his aesthetic sensibility, connecting refined visual expression with metaphysical layers of stage reality.
-The wish to analyse the dark side of man through poetic collages, avoiding brutality, is characteristic of his interpretations of contemporary theatre writing (Jean-Luc Lagarce, Marina Carr, Dea Loher).
+Varnas has created five dozen drama and opera productions.
+His style was formed by his memorable and often eccentric interpretations of works by Federico Garcia Lorca, Pedro Calderon de la Barca and Albert Camus.
+The Baroque style is probably the closest to his aesthetic sensibility, connecting refined visual expression with metaphysical layers of stage reality.
+The urge to analyse the dark side of man through poetic collages avoiding brutality is characteristic of this director’s interpretations of contemporary theatre writing (Jean-Luc Lagarce, Marina Carr, Dea Loher, Martin McDonagh).

-The director’s productions have been shown in Estonia, Latvia, Poland, Slovakia, Russia, France, Norway, Canada and the USA.
-Varnas has been awarded numerous prizes and awards for his creative output, including the Lithuanian National Prize for Culture and Art, and as many as four Golden Cross of the Stage awards (2004, 2005, 2009 and 2015).
+Varnas’ productions have been shown in Estonia, Latvia, Poland, Slovakia, Russia, France, Norway, Canada and the USA.
+The director has received numerous prizes and awards for his creative output, including the Lithuanian National Prize for Culture and Art (2005), and as many as four Golden Cross of the Stage awards (2004, 2005, 2009 and 2015).